ritikamalik17/Synchronous-FIFO/README.md

 4. Communication in FPGA systems

 ## **Conclusion**
+A parameterized synchronous FIFO was developed and validated in Xilinx Vivado using Verilog HDL.
+The design supports reliable data buffering within a single clock domain, ensuring correct sequencing and flow control.
+Functional simulation verified accurate behavior across all operating conditions, including boundary cases.
+This implementation is scalable and can be integrated into complex digital architectures such as processors, memory buffers, and communication systems.
 The synchronous FIFO was successfully designed, implemented, and verified in Xilinx Vivado using Verilog HDL.
 The FIFO efficiently handles data transfer between modules operating under the same clock domain, ensuring smooth and reliable data flow.
 Simulation  results confirmed correct functionality, with proper handling of full, empty, read, and write operations.
 This design can now be integrated into larger digital systems such as processors, image buffers, or communication interfaces.